kubedb/cli/docs/concepts/databases/mongodb.md

 ## What is MongoDB

-A `MongoDB` is a Kubernetes `Custom Resource Definitions` (CRD).
+`MongoDB` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [MongoDB](https://www.mongodb.com/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a MongoDB object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## MongoDB Spec